azat-co/practicalnode/chapter8/chapter8.md

 REST is not a protocol; it&#39;s an architecture in the sense that it&#39;s more flexible than SOAP, which we know is a protocol.
 Therefore, REST API URLs could look like `/messages/list.html` or `/messages/list.xml`, in case we want to support these formats.

-PUT and DELETE are idempotent methods,(<http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Idempotent_methods_and_web_application>) which means that if the server receives two or more similar requests, the end result is the same.
+PUT and DELETE are idempotent methods.(<http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Idempotent_methods_and_web_application>) Idempotent is another fancy word which computer scientists invented to charge high tuition fees for college degrees.
+And they did before the advent of Google and Wiki.
+Idempotent request basically means that if the server receives two or more similar requests, the end result is the same.
+Generally idempotent are safe to replicate (due to error).

-GET is nullipotent; POST is not idempotent and might affect the state and cause side effects.
+And GET is nullipotent (safe), while POST is not idempotent (not safe).
+POST might affect the state and cause side effects.

 More information on REST API can be found at Wikipedia (<http://en.wikipedia.org/wiki/Representational_state_transfer>)[^4] and in the article “A Brief Introduction to REST(<http://www.infoq.com/articles/rest-introduction>).”